propublica/transcribable/README.md

 **Next steps:**

 This gives you a bare bones approximation of how a project like [Free the Files](https://projects.propublica.org/free-the-files/) works.
-Ideally, you should implement a login system so users only get to see filings once, and weight assigned filings such that the ones that are about to be verified are given out first, to push them over the top.
+Ideally, you should implement a login system so users only get to see filings once (and prevent abuse), and weight assigned filings such that the ones that are about to be verified are given out first, to push them over the top.
+Since these are implementation-specific decisions, we have chosen not to add them to Transcribable.